Roadside Station Washi no Sato Higashi Chichibu

 Tenku no Poppy

-About 12 million poppies are in full bloom on a vast slope 500 meters above sea level.
-The contrast between the red poppies and the clear blue sky is a sight to behold.
-When the flowers are in full bloom, an event called "Poppies in the Sky" is held, where local gourmet food and specialty products are for sale, and a temporary parking lot is made available.
+About 12 million poppies bloom in full on this vast slope 500 meters above sea level.
+The contrast between the red poppies and clear blue sky is a sight to behold.
+Coinciding with the peak bloom season, the "Poppies in the Sky" (Tenku no Poppy) event is held here, and local gourmet food and specialty products are available for sale.
+A temporary parking lot is also made available.
 We hope to see you there!

 Cherry Blossoms at Hachigata Castle